ilvokhin/blog/posts/hello-world/hello-world.md

 ## Requirements

-Here is the list of requirements I had in mind, when was thinking about what I want to see at the end.
+Here is the list of requirements I had in mind, when I was thinking about what I want to see at the end.
 I wouldn't even call them requirements, to be honest, more like guiding principles.

 ### Own Everything

 The biggest thing I don't like about existing blog and publishing tools is I don't own and don't have a complete control for everything, starting from the domain name and ending with how URLs for posts will look like.
-This wish motivated by the fact I want to have stable URLs, that will not break in the future.
+This wish is motivated by the fact I want to have stable URLs that will not break in the future.

 Moreover, I want to control the platform itself.
-This way it will last as long as I have a desire to support it and won't be shutdown, because of big company priorities shift.
-And there will be no unexpected policies additions that may cause content to be removed or changed.
+This way it will last as long as I have a desire to support it and won't be shut down, because big company priorities shift.
+And there will be no unexpected policy additions that may cause content to be removed or changed.
 Not that I'm going to post anything controversial.
-But the concept of controversial rather blurry nowadays.
+But the concept of controversy is rather blurry nowadays.

 ### Speed